Time for Heroes – The Best of The Libertines: Overview

 The album is the first material to be released by the group, who split up following a deterioration in the relationship between Pete Doherty and the other members of the band, since the single "What Became of the Likely Lads" in October 2004.

 The album contains no previously unreleased material, except for the iTunes edition.
 However, it includes non-album singles ("What a Waster" and "Don't Look Back into the Sun") and several b-sides ("Mayday", "The Delaney" and a rerecording of "Death on the Stairs") some of which were released as bonus tracks on various editions of the band's albums.
-The compilation itself had zero input from the band.
+The compilation itself had no input from the band.

 Track listing

 All songs written by Pete Doherty and Carl Barât except where noted.